wenjie1991/CellBarcode/README.md

 **CellBarcode** is an R package for dealing with **Cellular DNA barcoding** sequencing data.

-The R package is created by Wenjie SUN, Anne-Marie Lyne, and Leïla Perié at Institut Curie.
+The R package was created by Wenjie SUN, Anne-Marie Lyne, and Leïla Perié at Institut Curie.

-## Kinds of barcodes
+## Types of barcodes

-**CellBarcode** can handle all kinds of DNA barcodes, as long as:
+**CellBarcode** can handle all types of DNA barcodes, provided that:

 - The barcodes have a pattern that can be matched by a regular expression.
 - Each barcode is within a single sequencing read.

 ## What you can do with **CellBarcode**

-- Performs quality control for the DNA sequence results, and filters the sequences according to their quality metrics.
+- Perform quality control for the DNA sequence results, and filter the sequences according to their quality metrics.

-- Identifies barcode (and UMI) information in sequencing results.
+- Identify barcode (and UMI) information in sequencing results.

-- Performs quality control and deals with the spurious sequence which comes from potential PCR & sequence errors.
+- Performs quality control and deal with the spurious sequences that come from potential PCR & sequence errors.

-- Provides toolkits to make it easier to manipulate samples and barcodes with metadata.
+- Provide toolkits to make it easier to manage samples and barcodes with metadata.

 ## Installing

-### Install devel version from GitHub
+### Install the development version from GitHub

 ```r
 if(!requireNamespace("remotes", quietly = TRUE))